TechieWasp/TechieWasp/README.md

 #### and nothing special about me
 After spending more than a decade in the teaching and content marketing sectors, I have finally dived into programming to feed my hungry mind and pursue the happiness I find in this field.

-Skills: HTML / CSS / JavaScrips / WordPress / Python / Django
+Skills: HTML / CSS / JavaScrips / WordPress / Shopify / Python / Django

 - 🔭 I’m currently working on some Django projects
 - 🌱 I’m currently learning advanced Django